SleePracer/sleepracer.github.io/rules.markdown

 * Your Class is the maximum class of cars you're allowed to race.
     * It will increase as you progress, starting with C and ending with A!
 * No restarts or rewinds, let whatever happens happen!
+    * Not winning is ok in Career Mode, although a few events require podium finishes to progress!

 # Recommendations (can do's)